AI vs Human: 4 Steps to Create Authentic Content

 Artificial intelligence is still a hot topic of discussion.
 How useful is it, and how much is it actually inevitable in our daily work?
 To avoid misunderstandings, this article will focus on just one branch of digital marketing: copywriting.
 Like every tool, AI has its advantages and disadvantages.

 AI is an excellent tool for preparation and efficiency.
 In other words, it saves time for every content manager, copywriter, SEO and content writer.
 While such a tool does its job perfectly by filling in gaps in the text, it lacks the key word "why".
-Having worked on numerous projects, I have learned that it is not possible to expect results without creating a connection with the audience.
+Results are impossible without a connection to the audience.
+This is the lesson I have learned from numerous projects.

 If we want to create content that will help people or make them want to explore it, it is not enough to rely only on dry facts.
 The content we get from AI needs to have empathy and, most importantly, purpose.
-And that is what only a human as a storyteller can still do.
+When evaluating AI vs humans for website copy, that emotional connection is what only a human as a storyteller can deliver.

 Before I go any further, ask yourself this: Is AI the best at answering the question "what"?
 Of course, it is the first when it comes to answering the question "what does a product do?"
 Or even better, providing a large number of facts about any topic so quickly that you won't be able to believe it.
 But, there is always a but.
 For example, artificial intelligence will help create a strategy and create a text with facts.
 And no one disputes that.

-What I do, and everyone else in this industry, is to rewrite that exact text so that end users can extract useful information.
+I rewrite AI-generated text so users can find real value.
+My goal is to transform dry facts into useful information.
 How?
 By asking as many questions as possible and answering each of those questions.
 In other words, I will put myself in the reader's place and imagine what I would like the text to look like and where I would learn something.
 And that is how we connect with readers.

 When it comes to preparing content to highlight the brand I am paid to promote, by choosing the word "why," I aim to go in a direction that makes that brand worth reading.